cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

   Vec[Idpf.FieldLeaf]) -> (Bytes, Vec[Bytes])` is the randomized IDPF-key
   generation algorithm.
 Its inputs are the index `alpha` and the values `beta`.
   The value of `alpha` MUST be in range `[0, 2^BITS)`.
-The output is a public part that is sent to all aggregators and a vector of private IDPF keys, one for each aggregator.
+The output is a public part that is sent to all Aggregators and a vector of private IDPF keys, one for each aggregator.

 * `Idpf.eval(agg_id: Unsigned, public_share: Bytes, key: Bytes, level: Unsigned,